coolpersonbee/LifeOfParadise/README.md

     bangAnim.AnimationId = "rbxassetid://148840371"  -- Replace with your animation ID
     local bang = localPlayer.Character.Humanoid:LoadAnimation(bangAnim)
     bang:Play(0.1, 1, 1)

+    -- Create a rod-like part to appear above the player local rod = Instance.new("Part")
+    rod.Size = Vector3.new(1, 6, 1)  -- Size of the rod (1 unit wide, 6 units tall)
+    rod.Position = localPlayer.Character.HumanoidRootPart.Position + Vector3.new(0, 3, 0)  -- Position it on top of the character
+    rod.Anchored = true
+    rod.CanCollide = false
+    rod.Material = Enum.Material.SmoothPlastic
+    rod.Color = Color3.fromRGB(255, 0, 0)  -- Red color for the rod, adjust as needed
+    rod.Parent = workspace

+    -- Optional: Add a cylinder shape to make the rod look more realistic (or just keep it as a simple part) rod.Shape = Enum.PartType.Cylinder

-    -- After a short delay, teleport the local player to the random player's position wait(1)  -- Adjust the delay if needed for the animation to play first localPlayer.Character:SetPrimaryPartCFrame(randomCharacter.HumanoidRootPart.CFrame) end
+    -- After a short delay, teleport the local player to the random player's position wait(1)  -- Adjust the delay if needed for the animation to play first localPlayer.Character:SetPrimaryPartCFrame(randomCharacter.HumanoidRootPart.CFrame)

+    -- Optional: Destroy the rod after a short time wait(3)  -- Rod will stay for 3 seconds, adjust if needed rod:Destroy() end

--- Call the function to teleport to a random player, make them sit, and play the animation teleportToRandomPlayerAndPlayAnimation()
+-- Call the function to teleport to a random player, make them sit, spawn the rod, and play the animation teleportToRandomPlayerAndPlayAnimation()

    end,